JaitiMalhotra/AdchieveAssignment1/README.md

 * Virtualenv

 ## Setup
+* Firstly create a virtual environment to install dependencies in and activate it.

-* Create a virtualenv using python3 `python3 -m venv env-name`
+* Create a virtualenv using python3 `python3 -m venv env`

-* Activate the virtualenv  `source env-name/bin/activate`
+* Activate the virtualenv  `source env/bin/activate`

 * Clone the repository `git clone git@git.easternenterprise.com:jaitimalhotra/adchieveassignment.git`

+* cd adchieveassignment/

 * Install all the dependencies inside your virtualenv `pip3 install -r requirements.txt`

 ## Running Django Server
+* Once all dependencies are installed start Django server by

+* cd adchieveProject/

 * Start local server- `python manage.py runserver`

+* And navigate to use the API `http://127.0.0.1:8000/api/v1/distance/`

 # Input

 * Input is a list of name and address of the location in this format.
+POST this input on the API to get output.

 `[
         {